Let’s look at an example of how you can use Polyaxon for running deep learning experiments.

 - You synced your GitHub project and used the last commit.

-- You ran a container with a custom image and command to train a model.
+- You ran a container with a custom image and a custom command to train a model.

 - You persisted your logs and outputs.